 |4.
 Slow Spike||High||Mid||Low||Low|

-For the Standard Turnip Price pattern, the buying price repeatedly rises and falls.
-It can give a small profit.
+For the Standard Turnip Price pattern, the buying price repeatedly rises and falls, and generally results in a small profit.

 If you bought Turnips and get the Standard pattern, it's recommended that you sell it when the price rises even a little.

-The Sudden Spike pattern is a pattern where the buying price suddenly shoots up.
-This is the pattern that gives the highest profit!
+The Sudden Spike pattern is a pattern where the buying price suddenly shoots up, and is the pattern that gives the highest profit!

-Most of the time, the highest price will be the one after the price has gone up twice in a row.
+Most of the time, the selling price peaks after the price has gone up twice in a row.

-Note: We have repeatedly tested this and gotten the best price after 2 price bumps, but it's not a 100% guaranteed result.
+Note: We have repeatedly tested this and got the best price after 2 price bumps, but it's not a 100% guaranteed result.

-The Downard Trend pattern is the hardest pattern to turn a profit on.
-The Turnip Price start low and continuously go down, never once going up.
+The Downward Trend pattern is the hardest pattern to turn a profit, with the price starting low and continuously going down - often never once going up.

-For this pattern, the only upside is that the pattern the following week has a high chance of being a Sudden Spike.
+This pattern has one upside; the pattern following week has a high chance of becoming a Sudden Spike.

-Note: Most of our testing resulted in this, but it's not 100% guaranteed that the best price will be after 3 price bumps.
+Note: Most of our testing resulted in this, but it's not 100% guaranteed that the best price will appear after 3 price bumps.

-That said, if it's afternoon on Saturday, you'll want to go ahead and sell regardless of the price – any sale is better than no sale!
+If it's afternoon on a Saturday, you'll want to sell your Turnips regardless of price.
+Any sale is better than your turnips rotting!

 |hr]2.
 Sudden Spike||